16 amazing tax deductions for independent contractors

 Whatever the case, if the fees are a necessary expense related to operating your business, write them off.

-14. Self-employment tax deduction
+14. Self employment tax

 When filling out your tax form as a self-employed worker, self-employment taxes can be something of a shock.
 That’s because you're paying both the employer and employee sides of Social Security tax and Medicare taxes—that’s a tax rate of 15.3% of net earnings.